-Bright Local, a global digital marketing platform focusing on local business, published a 2019 study indicating that 84% of consumers trust online reviews as much as a personal referral and 49% of consumers are seeking a 4-star rating before choosing a service or product.
+Bright Local, a global user experience platform focusing on local business, published a 2019 study indicating that 84% of consumers trust online reviews as much as a personal referral and 49% of consumers are seeking a 4-star rating before choosing a service or product.

 The evidence is mounting that regardless of your size or industry, your online reputation has the power to “make or break” your business.
 Today’s digital world allows prospects, customers, competitors, friend and foe to tweet, post or review about your products, services and even employees.

-The CTS digital marketing team strongly believes that social media monitoring and management as part of online reputation management are integral components of your success.
+The CTS user experience team strongly believes that social media monitoring and management as part of online reputation management are integral components of your success.
 Our team has put together a shortlist of proactive online reputation management practices that can benefit your business.

 Who Writes Reviews?

 While there are some people that will never leave a review, there are others that feel a responsibility to provide feedback related to a uniquely positive or negative experience.

 We have found that there are several types of reviewers, including;